 4. Replace Traditional Pain Relievers with CBD Oil

-The concept of using CBD oil (or cannabidiol) for pain relief has become more popular in recent years, and for a good reason.
+The concept of using CBD oil (or cannabis) for pain relief has become more popular in recent years, and for a good reason.
 It can start to bring relief in as little as 20 minutes, and there are a few dangerous side effects.
 One of the biggest advantages of using CBD oil over cannabis is that it is legal in most places because it doesn’t cause the “high” feeling that smoking cannabis does.
 Even better, CBD oil can also be useful for other pain-related conditions like depression, anxiety, fear, and stress.

 5. Use Ice to Reduce Inflammation